TSABM/inbre-retina/README.md

 Ah got it working.
 It only allows some file types.
 Also it only splits images into different classes.
 E.g. if I had 10 images, half of clowns and the other of coins this program is just an interface to make a csv classifying each image as a clown or coin.
 That shouldnt be too hard to replicate.

+resolved the formatting issue plauging the early versions of the demo app.
+Now to fix some functionality issues.

 ## Day 9 6/7/2024
 10:06 am - 3:00 pm